jocelynchengyang/videotoPDF/README.md

 Fast-paced lectures: Use lower sample_rate (e.g., 15)
 Slow lectures: Use higher sample_rate (e.g., 60) for faster processing

-The script will print progress and let you know how many unique slides it found!RetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
-Please double-check responses.
+The script will print progress and let you know how many unique slides it found!